-Storm Ali has caused damaged to Topshop’s roof on Princes Street
+Storm Ali has caused damage to Topshop’s roof on Princes Street

 Police have cordoned off parts of the street